Bordeaux wine regions: Pomerol

 The area of Pomerol was first cultivated by the Romans during their occupation of the area.
 Up until the early 20th century the area was known mostly for its white wine production.
 This area within Libournais doesn't have a distinct city center with several villages spread across an area about the same size as St.-Julien.
-The area overall has gravel-based soil that is typical of Bordeaux, with western and southern sections having more sandy soil while the northern and eastern sections toward St.-Emilion have more clay composition.
+The area overall has gravel-based soil that is typical of Bordeaux, with western and southern sections having more sandy soil while the northern and eastern sections toward St.-Émilion have more clay composition.

 The wines of Pomerol have a high composition of Merlot in their blends and are considered the gentlest and least tannic and acidic of Bordeaux wines.
 Cabernet Franc, known in this area as Bouchet is the second leading grape and helps to contribute to the dark, deep coloring that is typical of Pomerol wines.
 Due to the reduced tannins found in these wines, they can typically be drunk much younger than other red Bordeaux.
 The chateaux in the area are not classified, with the winemakers seemingly disinclined to devise one, although Château Pétrus is often unofficially grouped with the First Growths of Bordeaux.